DioxusGrow/dioxus-dialog/README.md

 }
 ```

-8. If you need a local stylesheet for custom styles inside input.css:
+8. If you need a local stylesheet for custom styles inside input.css.
 Insert your custom styles inside input.css:
 ```css
 @layer components {